 “We are trying to bust down the barriers of classic business, the way business exists, and the way products are made to try to demonstrate what can be done to reduce the footprint of products, and also rethink the way products are made, and rethink the systems that revolve around a product.” -Eric Hudson

-- The evolution of Preserve as a company
+- The evolution of Preserve as a sustainable business

 - Insights into the impact single-use plastics have on the oceans

 - Unconventional methods of reducing plastic’s environmental impact

 - Innovative Initiatives contributing to the cause (such as POPI)

 - The keys to Preserve’s long-term success and sustainability

 - How Eric foresees the Preserves continued development and mission to change the world of plastics.

 Links from the Episode:

 - Preserve on Facebook, Instagram, Twitter